waglebivu/desparsification_of_rmf-rsp/README.md

 # FITS Response Matrix Reader

-This Python script reads and processes a FITS response file to extract and desparsify the response matrix along with energy bounds and channel information.
+This Python script reads and processes a FITS response file to extract and desparsify the response matrix of x-ray observation along with energy bounds and channel information.

 ## Features